 An example of this is the story of when former UCLA player Bill Walton showed up to the bus for the game against their rivals (USC) not looking “neat and clean”.
 Bill was the best player in college at the time, and arguably one of the best college players of all time.
 Coach Wooden calmly let Bill know that he would not be traveling with the team, as he looked “unkempt”.
 Bill had to rush off to clean himself up and then catch a ride to the game!

 The most powerful part of this story has nothing to do with what the rule was, or why Wooden believed it was important, it is how he enforced the rule!
 He did it from a place of love, not fear or control.

 So, who are we willing to coach?

 I do not think that there is a clear right or wrong choice.
 But we do need to have non-negotiables.
-We need to have rules that we do hold them accountable to.
-And the consequences for breaking those rules needs to be a loss of privilege and opportunity: removal from a game, practice, or even the team.
+We need to have standards that we do hold them accountable to.
+And the consequences for not meeting those standards needs to be a loss of privilege and opportunity: removal from a game, practice, or even the team.

 A lack of ability requires more time and energy to develop a player’s skills.
 A lack of character requires a lot more time, energy, and love to help them grow.
 Remember, we get what we tolerate, and as my friend Jamie Gilbert says, “Our choice creates our challenge.”

 So, we must be willing to work through the challenges if we choose someone who challenges us.
 Working through those challenges requires us to maintain our standards while still operating with love.
 And that is not easy.
 But ultimately, it is worth it.